Charles Bonnet syndrome (CBS) is a common condition among people who’ve lost their sight.

-It causes people who’ve lost a lot of vision to see things that aren’t really there – medically known as having a hallucination.
+It causes people who have lost a lot of vision to see things that aren’t really there – medically known as having a hallucination.

 CBS hallucinations are only caused by sight loss and aren’t a sign that you have a mental health problem.